rlugojr/linkurious-enterprise-manual/manipulate/shortcuts.md

-## The different shortcuts in Linkurious Enterprise
+## The different shortcuts in Workspace

 ### Camera